Glen Glenn Sound

 Todd-AO Hollywood (former Glen Glenn headquarters) in Hollywood.
 Note the "Todd-AO" logo above now reads 'Deluxe'.

 Glen Glenn Sound was an audio post production company formerly located in Hollywood, Los Angeles, California.

 The company was co-founded by Glen R. Glenn and Harry Eckles (sound recordist) in 1937.
 It provided creative audio services to the television and film industry for five decades.
-Tom Kobayshi served as VP, President, and Chief Operating Officer from 1965 to 1985.
+Tom Kobayashi served as VP, President, and Chief Operating Officer from 1965 to 1985.
 The company was acquired by audio post production company Todd-AO in 1986.

 In 2015, the facility was purchased by Deluxe Entertainment Services Group and the main theater became "Stage One," the largest digital intermediate color theater in North America.
 It is located at 900 N Seward St, Hollywood, CA 90038.

 Audio post productions

 The Glen Glenn Sound company services have since been used on over 20,000 movies and television series episodes.

 It was occasionally billed (credited) as Glen Glen, rather than as Glen Glenn, most particularly in Popkin productions.